-When your Employer pays 100% of the cost of your coverage under a plan, you will be covered at 12:01 a.m. on the date you are eligible for coverage.

-When you and your Employer share the cost of your coverage under a plan or when you pay 100% of the cost yourself, you will be covered at 12:01 a.m. on the latest of:

-- the date you are eligible for coverage, if you apply for insurance on or before that date: - the date you apply for insurance, if you apply within 31 days after your eligibility date; or - the date Unum approves your application, if evidence of insurability is required.
+- prior to your eligibility date, your coverage will begin at 12:01 a.m. on the first of the month following the date you are eligible for coverage. - on or after your eligibility date, your coverage will begin at 12:01 a.m. on the later of: - the first of the month following the date you apply for insurance, if you apply on or within 31 days after your eligibility date; or - the first of the month following the date Unum approves your evidence of insurability form, if evidence of insurability is required.

-Evidence of insurability is required if you:
+Evidence of insurability is required for any amount of insurance if you:

-- are a late applicant, which means you apply for coverage more than 31 days after the date you are eligible for coverage; or - voluntarily cancelled your coverage and are reapplying.
+- are a late applicant which means you apply for coverage more than 31 days after the date you are eligible for coverage; or - voluntarily cancelled your coverage and are reapplying.